 Finally make sure that they’re dry, specially if they tend to get themselves wet on the drinking water.
 Frostbite can be the worst thing to a chicken.

-What other treats do you give your chickens during the winter?
+What are your favorite winter foods for your chickens?
 Let us know in the comments below!